+The Divisions of General Pediatrics and Hospital Medicine operate under the leadership of Drs.
+Rita Mangione-Smith and Brian Johnston.
 The Division of General Pediatrics encompasses academic general pediatrics.
-It is one of the largest divisions in the Department of Pediatrics; members of the division are involved with clinical care, teaching, advocacy, administration and research.
+It is one of the largest divisions in the Department of Pediatrics.
+Members of the division are involved with clinical care, teaching, advocacy, administration and research.

-Our faculty are heavily involved with running medical student programs for the University of Washington School of Medicine, the residency program for the Department of Pediatrics and fellowship training programs.
-The division has a large research portfolio and is a key part of the research programs at the Center for Child Health, Behavior and Development of the Seattle Children’s Research Institute, the Harborview Injury Prevention and Research Center and the Child Health Institute.
+Our faculty is heavily involved with running medical student programs for the University of Washington School of Medicine, the residency program for the Department of Pediatrics and fellowship training programs.
+The division has a large research portfolio and is a key part of the research programs at the Center for Child Health, Behavior and Development at Seattle Children’s Research Institute, the Harborview Injury Prevention and Research Center and the Child Health Institute.
 The division also operates the Puget Sound Pediatric Research Network to collaborate with primary care pediatricians in the community to conduct important research on common clinical problems.
-Our advocacy activities are intimately linked with our clinical, teaching and research activities
+Our advocacy activities are intimately linked with our clinical, teaching and research activities.